 The X-37B program is now run by the Air Force's Rapid Capabilities Office, with mission control for orbital flights based at the 3rd Space Experimentation Squadron at Schriever Air Force Base in Colorado.
 The space planes are built by Boeing's Phantom Works division.

-Two different X-37B vehicles have flown a total of four missions, which are known as OTV-1, OTV-2, OTV-3 and OTV-4 (short for Orbital Test Vehicle).
-All four flights have reached space with the help of United Launch Alliance's Atlas V rocket.
+Two different X-37B vehicles have flown a total of five missions, which are known as OTV-1, OTV-2, OTV-3 and OTV-4 (short for Orbital Test Vehicle).
+Four flights have reached space with the help of United Launch Alliance's Atlas V rocket.
 The fifth launched in September 2017 on a SpaceX Falcon 9 rocket.

 OTV-1 blasted off in April 2010 and stayed aloft for 224 days.
 OTV-2 stayed in space for more than twice as long, launching in March 2011 and returning to Earth 468 days later, in June 2012.
 OTV-3, which uses the same vehicle that flew the OTV-1 mission, began on Dec.
 11, 2012, and ended 674 days later, in October 2014.

 "The X-37 is a technology testbed, and as such, pushing the envelope is the mission," Joan Johnson-Freese, professor of national security affairs at the Naval War College in Newport, R.I., told Space.com, referring to OTV-3.
 "Endurance is one of several X-37 profile parameters that are being tested, along with others, such as in-flight capabilities and turnaround time for use."

 All X-37B missions to date have launched from Cape Canaveral Air Force Base in Florida.
 While the first three touched down at California's Vandenberg Air Force Base, future missions beyond OTV-4 may continue to land at NASA's Kennedy Space Center in Florida, right next door to Cape Canaveral, officials have said.
 Boeing is using an old NASA space shuttle hangar at KSC to service the X-37B space planes for the U.S. Air Force.

 The secrecy surrounding the X-37B and its payloads has spawned rumors that the vehicle could be a space weapon of some sort, perhaps tasked with capturing or damaging other nations' satellites.